SakshithVarambally/Samsung_PD_Training/README.md

 </details>

 .lib contains the delay and power information in terms of a Matrix called as look up table.
 2 parmeters will be mentioned and the delay or power for all their possible values will be given as shown.
 In case the value doesnt exist directly in ghe table, the tool takes the nearest values and interpolates it accordingly.
+It is observed that as the input transition and load capacitance increases the delay also goes on increasing.
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/4029c5524a4bee7d90d5b81148ecd3415da29d34/day_7/lookup_table.png">

 The unateness of the cells mentioned in the .lib is shown below